Policy

 UKRI is developing a monitoring and evaluation framework for the policy with input from stakeholders in the research and publishing sectors.
 See implementing our open access policy for further information about this work.

-There will be a review point within two years of the start date of the policy requirements for articles, to take the opportunity to consider whether adjustments are necessary.
+There will be a review point two years after the start date of the policy requirements for articles, to take the opportunity to consider whether adjustments are necessary.

-Monitoring compliance of research organisations with the policy will form part of the monitoring and evaluation framework.
+Monitoring compliance of research organisations with the policy will form part of our monitoring and evaluation activity.
 Research organisations no longer need to submit an annual compliance spreadsheet, as was required under the Research Councils UK (RCUK) open access policy.

 Details of our approach are being further developed, however work undertaken so far suggests that we will be able to use existing data sources and there will not be a reporting requirement on research organisations.